This Raspberry Frangipane Tart is really easy to make and is perfect for feeding a crowd.

 Put the flour and cubed butter in the processor an pulse until combined.

 Combine the egg yolk with the water and add enough to bring the dough together with the motor running.
-It should easily come together.

-Line a 25cm loose bottomed tart tin and fork the base.
-Chill in the fridge for 20 minutes.
+Line a 25 centimetre loose bottomed tart tin and fork the base.

-Preheat the oven to 200C/180FAN-400F/Gas 5 and bake the pastry blind by placing a layer of parchment and adding baking beans.
-Cook for 15 minutes on a baking tray, remove the paper and beans and return to the oven for 5 minutes to set the base.
+Cook for 15 minutes on a baking tray then remove the paper and beans and return to the oven for 5 minutes to set the base.

 Meanwhile make the filling by creaming together the butter and sugar until light and fluffy.